Sapienza-University-Rome/ADM/FAQ.md

 **[Q]** I didn't submit one homework.
 Can I still do the exam?

-**[A]** Email Daniel and Aris, reporting the problem.
+**[A]** Email Daniel, Loris and Aris, reporting the problem.
 Remember to insert [ADM 2024] in the subject of the email.
 Otherwise, it could be ignored.

 ## Peer evaluation